50 Flowers for 50 Charities

 This will be a celebratory creative project to mark my reaching half a century!

-Each flower painting will be matched to a charity and a sizeable percentage of the profits from the sale of the prints will go to the chosen charity: for each A3 print purchased £15 will be donated to the charity; for each A2 print purchased £30 will be donated to the charity; for each A1 print purchased £50 will be donated to the charity.
-You can purchase the prints here.
+Each flower painting will be matched to a charity and a sizeable percentage of the profits from the sale of the prints (approx. 70%) will go to the chosen charity: for each A3 print purchased £15 will be donated to the charity; for each A2 print purchased £30 will be donated to the charity; for each A1 print purchased £50 will be donated to the charity.

 To keep up-to-date with my progress, discover facts about each flower and learn more about the charities I am supporting you can follow my 50 Flowers blog and my 50 Flowers Instagram